pasket/tranXformation/README.md

 The `split_into_columns` operator is ofen used to split a string from a column into multiple columns based on a delimiter.
 This is particularly useful when dealing with data where a single column contains concatenated values that need to be separated into distinct columns.

+Optional parameters:
+  * `num_splits`: int - Limits number of splits in output.
+  * `regex`: bool - Assumes the passed-in separator or pattern (both are equivalent) is a regular expression

 ### Rename

 ##### Operator: "rename_column"